THE LINHA COLLECTION

 chapel in agios giorgios on cycladic islands Antiparos.

-Agios Giorgios is the name of a secluded beach in the Greek Cyclades.
+Agios Giorgios is the name of a secluded beach in the Cyclades.
 White marble pebbles line the shore, meeting the calm, clear blue water.
 Next to the beach sits a white chapel with a vibrant blue dome.
 Behind it, the glittering Aegean Sea stretches beyond the horizon and meets the pastel blue sky.
-This hidden little beach serves as the inspiration of the Giorgios color palette, composed of the crisp whitewash of the marble, the pale blue of the sky and the deep, serene blue of the Aegean Sea.
+This hidden little beach serves as the inspiration of the Giorgios color palette, composed of the crisp whitewash of the marble, the pale blue found in the local architecture and the deep, serene blue of the Aegean Sea.

 A plain dark blue background with no objects or details.